What it is:

 - Custom one-on-one mentoring through the entire process

-- Participation in a weekend development lab where your idea (and you) will be challenged, refined and perfected. (catering provided).
+- Participation in a development lab where your idea (and you) will be challenged, refined and perfected. (catering provided).
 Valued at $500

 - A series of six, two hour masterclasses with six industry practitioners.
 (Estimated value $2000)

-- A cash budget of $2000 thanks to the City of Adelaide and AIYFF
+- A cash budget of $1500 thanks to the City of Norwood, Payneham and St. Peters and AIYFF

 - A festival budget of $300, PLUS a custom festival strategy for each film, curated by the Artistic Director of the AIYFF